Gordon999/Pi_LIbCamera_GUI/README.md

 eg 153 : 64/2.4 means gain set to 153, analog gain is 64, digital gain is 2.4
 When a still is captured will show Analogue Gain, Digital Gain and Exposure time.

-When using Zoom it will show a focus value, RGB levels and a histogram showing RGB and L, all based on the area shown, the area can be moved by clicking on the image.
+When using Zoom it will show a focus value, and an option of a histogram showing RGB and/or L, all based on the area shown, the area can be moved by clicking on the image, and changed using the Hist Area button.

 2x2 binning option for 64MP camera, Click on right hand side of the Capture Still or Capture Timelapse buttons.